 Locals tip 2: When passing a roadside market, stop for a bottle of locally made Kirschwasser.
 Thank me later!

-Click here to find your accomodation in Schwarzwald.
+Click here to find your accommodation in Schwarzwald.
 Any booking you make helps support this site, but won’t cost you any extra.

 By Alysha from Adventurous Alysha